-- 1) A 24-semester hour core curriculum that provides the fundamental framework for the communication specialist degree. - 2) A 12-semester hour "Interest Area Track" with coursework specializations from the fields of Business, Communication Science - students must choose one of these fields - (NOTE: these specializations reflect professional sectors associated with the field of communications and are considered mutually informative areas that have permeable and intersecting boundaries).
+- 1) An 18-semester hour core curriculum that provides the fundamental framework for the communication specialist degree. - 2) A 15-semester hour "Interest Area Track" with coursework specializations from the fields of Business, Communication Science - students must choose one of these fields - (NOTE: these specializations reflect professional sectors associated with the field of communications and are considered mutually informative areas that have permeable and intersecting boundaries).

-3) Six (6) hours of designated electives chosen with the guidance of the student's advisor.
-The total number of credit hours is 39.
+3) Three (3) to six (6) hours of designated electives chosen with the guidance of the student's advisor.
+The total number of credit hours is 33.